 I’ve used the word ‘risk’ a lot and that’s because it IS risky having ONE’s in your business.

-When you have identified the risks, categorise them by using the LIKELIHOOD / IMPACT process.
+When you have identified the risks, categorise them by using the PROBABILITY / IMPACT process.
 Assess how likely things are to occur and then assess the possible impact on the business.
-For most businesses it is sufficient to score IMPACT and LIKELIHOOD as HIGH, MEDIUM or LOW.
-Then prioritise the risks starting with the ones which scored HIGH on both LIKELIHOOD and IMPACT.
+For most businesses, it is sufficient to score IMPACT and PROBABILITY as HIGH, MEDIUM or LOW.
+Then prioritise the risks starting with the ones which scored HIGH on both PROBABILITY and IMPACT.
 Now brainstorm ways to mitigate the risk.

 As they say – forewarned is forearmed!

-As well as assessing the ONE risks, consider trends and external risks, such as the impact of COVID-19 on the economy, variations in the Australian Dollar, rising unemployment, a possible downturn in the mining, resources and manufacturing sectors and things like government legislation and changes in government.
-This is call scenario planning and is not used enough in small and medium businesses.
+As well as assessing the ONE risks, consider trends and external risks, such as the impact of COVID-19 type events on the economy; variations in the Australian Dollar; rising unemployment; a possible downturn in the mining, resources and manufacturing sectors and things like government legislation and changes in government.
+This is called scenario planning and is not used enough in small and medium businesses.

 In my Business Owners Taking Action (BOTA) groups there are no competing businesses so members can explore and work on ideas openly and honestly.
 Members are challenged and kept accountable for growing their business.
 Occasional expert speakers and members contribute ideas and work on issues to help everyone.